LibraryCarpentry/lc-python-intro/episodes/03-types-conversion.md

 ## Solution

 What do you expect this program to do?
-It would not be so unreasonable to expect the Python `int` command to convert the string "3.4" to 3.4 and an additional type conversion to 3.
+It would not be unreasonable to expect the Python `int` command to convert the string "3.4" to 3.4 and an additional type conversion to 3.
 After all, Python performs a lot of other magic - isn't that part of its charm?

 However, Python throws an error.
 Why?
 To be consistent, possibly.
-If you ask Python to perform two consecutive typecasts, you must convert it explicitly in code.
+If you ask Python to perform two consecutive conversions, you must convert it explicitly in code.

 ```python
 num_as_string = "3.4"